zesk/build/documentation/source/guide/usage.md

-# handler guide
+# Usage guide

 [⬅ Return to top](../index.md)

-handler is the output that a command generates when an error occurs or the user (typically) uses the `--help` argument with the command.
+`Usage` is the output that a command generates when an error occurs or the user (typically) uses the `--help` argument with the command.

 e.g.